H. H. Holmes: Murders

 Other accounts stated that the hotel was made up of over a hundred rooms and laid out like a maze, with doors opening into brick walls, windowless rooms and dead-end staircases.
 In reality, the third-floor hotel was moderately sized, largely unremarkable and uncompleted due to Holmes's disputes with the builders.
 It did contain some hidden rooms, but they were used for hiding furniture Holmes bought on credit and did not intend to pay for.
 Holmes did not kill an alleged "Castle" victim, Miss Kate Durkee, who turned out to be very much alive.
-In his confession, Holmes stated that his usual method of killing was to suffocate his victims using various means, including an overdose of chloroform, overexposure to lighting gas fumes, and trapping them in an airless vault.
-Holmes also claimed to have used starvation, and to have burnt victims alive in his "castle".
+In his confession, he stated that his usual method of killing was to suffocate his victims using various means, including an overdose of chloroform, overexposure to lighting gas fumes and trapping them in an airless vault.
+Holmes also claimed to have starved victims and to have burned them alive in his "castle".

-Holmes's hotel was gutted by a fire started by an unknown arsonist shortly after his arrest, but was largely rebuilt and used as a post office until 1938.
+Holmes' hotel was gutted by a fire started by an unknown arsonist shortly after his arrest, but was largely rebuilt and used as a post office until 1938.
 Besides his infamous "Murder Castle", Holmes also owned a one-story factory which he claimed was to be used for glass bending.
-It is unclear if the factory furnace was ever used for this purpose; it was speculated to have been used to destroy incriminating evidence of Holmes's crimes.
+It is unclear if the factory furnace was ever used for this purpose; it was speculated to have been used to destroy incriminating evidence of Holmes' crimes.